levid0s/useful/README.md

 # Useful/PS-WinHelpers

 A collection of useful PowerShell functions and classes that I use in my scripts, such as:
-* Wrappers around built-in PowerShell functions, for making them more efficient. (eg. the Registry functions)
+* Wrappers around built-in PowerShell functions, for making them more efficient. (eg. the registry functions)
-* Others are re-implementaitons of PowerShell DSC functionality, which is, regrettably, suprisingly unsuable on Desktops because DSC requires admin to run, etc. (eg. Install-Font, New-Shortcut, etc.)
+* Others are re-implementaitons of PowerShell DSC functionality (eg. `Install-Font`, `New-Shortcut`, etc.).
+Desired State Configuration is, regrettably, suprisingly unsuable on desktops, because it requires admin to run and needs the user's credentials.
-* Other useful tools like logger, check for admin, etc.
+* Other useful functions like logger, checking for admin rights, etc.

 Categories:
 * PowerShell Scripting